Miss New India

 - June 14, 2011

-Looking beyond the shallowness of imitation for a take on contemporary India.
+Looking beyond the shallowness of imitation for a take on the contemporary, vibrant nation.

 Miss New India is like Bollywood in print.
 No dancing, no singing, but replete with themes that animate the highly popular Indian films cranked out by the hundreds each year throughout the Desi belt.
 The novel features dysfunctional families, failed arranged marriages, sexual, psychological and social violence, and attempts to preserve some modicum of what is commonly perceived as “traditional Indian values” in the midst of the encroachment of imitations of Western — particularly American — social and cultural fads, both among the young and the old in India’s middle class.
 Unlike Amulya Malladi’s The Mango Season, a more sedate yet equally contemporary look at a modern Indian woman’s rejection of parental decisions on the “suitable boy” (and its often more believable story line), Mukherjee’s novel, while interesting, is encumbered by too many issues only superficially explored.
 She flits from one problem to another without any depth or believability, like the escapist scripts of Indian cinema.